Rules Governing Deposit Accounts

 In this Wire Funds Transfer Disclosure Statement and Agreement (this “Agreement”), the words “you” and “your” mean a Capital One Bank account owner, and the words “us,” “we,” and “our” mean Capital One Bank.
 Capital One Bank is used as a trade name for Capital One, N.A.
 This Agreement defines your responsibilities and our responsibilities with respect to transfers of funds from your account(s) with us by wire transfer for credit to an account at another financial institution or another account with us (“Funds Transfers”), whether such transfers are domestic or international, made pursuant to: (a) written instructions, signed by you or your authorized representative (“Authorized Representative”), which we receive (i) in person from you or from someone present on your behalf, (ii) via facsimile transmission, (iii) via email, or (b) instructions we receive via our telephone wire request channel [(a) and (b) are collectively referred to herein as the “Funds Transfer Service”; (b) referred to herein as “Remote Channel”].
 You understand that, except as specifically modified by this Agreement, your account(s) will continue to be governed by the terms and conditions contained in other agreements and/or disclosures that you have been provided with in connection with your account(s), which are incorporated herein by reference.
 Unless otherwise defined herein, the terms used in this Agreement shall have the same meaning as set forth in Article 4A of the Uniform Commercial Code and, to the extent applicable, the Electronic Fund Transfer Act (EFTA) and its implementing regulations.

-How to Make a Funds Transfer: You may request or authorize a Funds Transfer (“Funds Transfer Request”) either in person, through our Telephone Wire Request Service, or in the case of business accounts, by email or facsimile.
+How to Make a Funds Transfer: You may request or authorize a Funds Transfer (“Funds Transfer Request”) either in person, through our Telephone Wire Request Service, or strictly for an outbound international wire from a business account, by email.
 All Funds Transfer Requests delivered in person, by email, or by facsimile must be in writing, signed by you or your Authorized Representative and must contain detailed and specific instructions in a form acceptable to us in our sole discretion.
 Your Authorized Representative may be: (1) any joint owner on your account; (2) an authorized attorney-in-fact of an individual or joint owner on the account, acting pursuant to a power of attorney recognized by us; (3) an authorized fiduciary, such as a trustee, executor, administrator, custodian, guardian or conservator; (4) an authorized signatory on a business account, or (5) an individual indicated on a business resolution as someone authorized to initiate a Funds Transfer.

 Method Used to Make the Funds Transfer: We may select any means for the transmission of funds that we consider suitable, including but not limited to Fedwire.
 We may make use of correspondents, agents, subagents and funds transfer and communication systems.
 Such third parties shall be deemed your agents and we shall not be liable for any errors, delay, misdelivery, or failure of delivery by any of them unless applicable law says otherwise.